 “I was not prepared to cry, but yet I was so moved.
 Not by just what you said, but the entire performance.
 Wow!” – Catherine

-Write down what you have done, could do, or will do to make a difference.
+What have you done, could do, or will do to make a difference?

 A small sampling of audience responses at Alaska Suite performances:

 - “I can carpool to the church whenever possible (saving 70 miles round trip).”

 - “Make buses and trains my main mode of transportation.”

 - “Installed solar.”